SHORE EXCURSIONS

 OVERVIEW

 Fly over the majestic wilds of the Tongass National Forest in a floatplane and land in the waters off George Inlet Lodge, where you will feast on iconic Alaskan dishes.
 You will fly there in a DeHavilland aircraft – the workhorse of the Alaskan bush – on a route over America’s largest national forest and the crystal-clear waterways that rim Revillagigedo Island.
 Many natural wonders lay below, which include sea cliffs, deep fjords, and mist-shrouded peaks.
 You may even spot black bears foraging on berries and humpback whales breaching the water’s surface.
-Shortly after the plane lands in George Inlet, you will enjoy an enlightening tour of the lodge and its history, then sit down to a classic Alaskan meal.
-Come hungry as you can expect to dine on signature dishes centered around dungeness crab, and other local delicacies.
+Shortly after the plane lands in George Inlet, you will enjoy an enlightening tour of the lodge and then sit down to a classic Alaskan meal.
+Come hungry as you can expect to dine on signature dishes centered around the famous dungeness crab, which is sure to satisfy your taste buds.
 Dessert will be just as mouthwatering.
 Once finished with the meal you will be driven back to the ship.

 HELPFUL HINTS